krigjo25/Databases/HospitalManagementSystem/readme.md

 ### sampleJournal.pdf

-the patient journal, includes information about the given patient, what has done during the patient's stay at the Hospital.
+the patient journal, includes information about the given patientRegistrations, what has done during the patientRegistrations's stay at the Hospital.

 ### Invoice.pdf

-A simple invoice for the patient, after the patient's stay
+A simple invoice for the patientRegistrations, after the patientRegistrations's stay

 ### Salary.pdf

-A simple salary for the employee
+A simple salary for the employeement

 ##  Summuary